List of rail accidents in the United Kingdom

-This lists significant accidents involving railway rolling stock, including crashes, fires and incidents of crew being overcome by locomotive emissions.
+This lists significant accidents involving railway infrastructure or rolling stock, including crashes, fires and incidents of crew being overcome by locomotive emissions.
 Indirect railway-related incidents such as the King's Cross fire of 1987 or the 7 July 2005 London bombings are not included.

 Worst accidents

 The worst accident was the Quintinshill rail disaster in Scotland in 1915 with 226 dead and 246 injured.
 (Note: This total comprises 214 soldiers on the troop train, 9 passengers from the 2 passenger trains, 3 railway staff and 4 children, believed to be stowaways on the troop train.
 Col Druitt's official report into the accident gives the figure as 227 (he did not include the 4 children), but he compiled the report very soon after the accident and gave the number of troops killed as 215 which was later revised downwards by the army to 214, the figure which appears on the memorial in the Rosebank Cemetery in Edinburgh.)
 The second worst, and the worst in England's peacetime history, was the 1952 Harrow and Wealdstone rail crash, which killed 112 people and injured 340.
 The death toll from the 1957 Lewisham rail crash was 90; for the 1889 Armagh rail disaster (the worst in Northern Ireland) it was 80; and for the 1879 Tay Bridge disaster it was 75.
 The worst rail accident in Wales was the 1868 Abergele rail disaster, with 33 dead.

 The accident on the London Underground with the highest loss of life was the Moorgate tube crash which occurred on the Northern City Line in 1975 (which was at the time part of the London Underground Network), in which 43 died.